mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 - Open the WebUI
 - Go to the `txt2img` or `img2img` tab
 - At the bottom of the page, find the `Script` selection box, and select `Generate Infinite-Axis Grid`
 - Select options at will.
-You can hover over each option for extra usage information.
+You can hover your mouse over each option for extra usage information.
 - Select your grid definition file from earlier.
 - Hit your `Generate` button, and wait.